johnjbutler/ixquick/README.md

 The tools and configuration files that support this can be found immediately below.

-#To Install:
+# To Install:

-#Run each command at  the Terminal, sequentially.
+/// Run each command at  the Terminal, sequentially.

 $ sudo git clone https://github.com/johnjbutler/ixquick /ixquick
 $ sudo bash /ixquick/install.sh